-Considerations for selecting a Selenium Grid solution in a large enterprise
+Selecting a Selenium Grid infrastructure in an enterprise

 Test automation is integral to achieving high quality and fast feedback cycles in an organization.
-It is also one of the main pillars for moving your organization to a CI/CD/DevOps approach.
+It is also one of the main pillars for moving your organization to a CI/CD/DevOps and Shift Left approach.

-Selenium is the de-facto standard for automated web testing.
-Running Selenium tests on different browsers and in parallel enables an organization to achieve high test coverage and fast feedback cycles.
+In June 2018, Selenium has become the W3C standard for automated web testing.
+Running Selenium tests on different browsers and mobile devices and in parallel enables an organization to achieve high test coverage and fast feedback cycles.

-Selenium Grid is the usual approach for a Selenium cross browser testing infrastructure.
-Selenium Grid allows to run tests on multiple browser / OS combinations in parallel and can help reduce test suite execution times significantly.
+Selenium Grid is the common approach for a Selenium cross browser testing infrastructure.
+Selenium Grid allows to run tests on multiple browser / OS combinations in parallel and helps reduce test suite execution times significantly.

-This paper looks at the three main options for a Selenium Grid solution.
+There are three main options for setting up a Selenium Grid infrastructure:

 - SaaS / Cloud

-This white paper is intended to give guidance for determining a suitable Selenium Grid solution for your enterprise organization.
-We will look at the currently available Selenium Grid solutions in the market and compare the pros and cons for each of them.
+This white paper is intended to give guidance for determining a suitable Selenium Grid Infrastructure solution for your enterprise organization.
+We will look at the currently available Selenium Grid solutions in the market and compare pros and cons.

 According to the Gartner Magic Quadrant for software test automation (Gartner, December 2015), Selenium will become the de-facto standard by 2020 for test automation.
-From our experience, Selenium already is the standard for automating web and mobile applications.
-Selenium’s JSON wire protocol is becoming a W3C standard and browser manufacturers like Google, Mozilla and Microsoft are maintaining the respective drivers themselves.
+In June 2018 the WebDriver protocol has become a W3C standard and with that Selenium (and Appium) already is the standard for automating web and mobile applications.

 One of the main advantages of Selenium is the ability to run the same test script against multiple Browser / Operating System combinations.